Phoebe Barnard: Research

 She is one of five core co-authors of the 2020 paper World Scientists’ Warning of a Climate Emergency, co-signed by more than 15,484 scientists from 163 countries.
 She is also lead author of the 2021 paper World Scientists’ Warnings into Action: Local to Global in Science Progress (for COP26), co-signed so far by 3000+ scientists from 110+ countries.
-Impatient with the dry strictures of scientific publications, she increasingly balanced peer-reviewed journals with popular and policy summaries and, from 2013 onwards, filmmaking for greater societal impact.
+Impatient with the dry strictures of scientific publications, she increasingly balances peer-reviewed journals with popular and policy summaries and, from 2013 onwards, filmmaking for greater societal impact.

 Filmmaking

 Barnard and John Bowey have co-produced short- and long-format documentaries on big issues for society and the planet since 2018, including My Otherland and The Climate Restorers.
 She has contributed script and strategic elements to a number of Bowey's other productions as a co-producer.

 Awards and recognition

 Barnard received a Fulbright Program Full Doctoral Grant in 1993-1994 and a Society for Conservation Biology Distinguished Service Award in 2002.
 She was also recognized by the University of Washington in 2017 with an affiliate full professorship in conservation biology and environmental futures.
 In 2019 she received the Forbes Award for Distinguished Professional Achievement from Bancroft School.